ryanmelnyk/PyParanoid/README.md

 PyParanoid is a pipeline for rapid identification of homologous gene families in a set of reference genomes.
 These gene families are assembled into a database which is then used to annotate additional strains and inform homology-driven comparative genomics.

+#### Input

+Ideally, the input for PyParanoid should come from a genome database set up using my dataset management repo [genomeDB_toolkit](https://github.com/ryanmelnyk/genomeDB_toolkit).
+This is a set of scripts that can download genomic data for bacteria and archaea from Ensembl and integrate them into a single database with local genomes annotated using Prokka.
+Using genomeDB_toolkit will ensure that all downstream analyses using GenomeVIs

 ## cookbook